creinartz/styledocco-generator/README.md

 # styledocco-generator

-basic files for starting with styleguide driven development e.g. during early prototype stages
+basic files for starting with styleguide driven development with styledocco http://jacobrask.github.io/styledocco/ and grunt

 ## Install